St. Mark's Episcopal Church (Highland, Maryland)

-Located Highland, Maryland in Howard County, Maryland, United States, St. Mark's Episcopal Church.
+St. Mark's Episcopal Church is a historic church located in Highland, Maryland, in Howard County, Maryland, United States.

 The church is a wood-framed building three bays wide by four bays deep built in 1874.
-A L shaped parish house was built on the property next to the church in 1955.
+An L-shaped parish house was built on the property next to the church in 1955.
 The pews were capable of holding 120 persons.
 An adjoining rectory was added in 1964.